 - Pharmacy or Big Box Store

-Sending film to a mail-order lab to be developed and scanned is the least difficult choice if you’re just getting started shooting film.
-If you consistently shoot film, this can be a drawback due to the fact that it can get very expensive.
+Sending your film to a mail-order photo lab to be processed and scanned is the most convenient solution if you’re new to using film.
+If you frequently shoot film, this may be a drawback since it can get pricey.

-Bear in mind that you are limited to 100' rolls of black & white film.
-This is in part because black & white film is less difficult and more affordable to develop yourself.
+Be aware that you are limited to bulk rolls of black & white film.
+This is due to the fact black and white film is a lot easier and more cost-effective to process yourself.